 The one thing that could put some people off is that some of the levels require multiple runs to collect everything due to a number of branching pathways, meaning you sometimes can’t do a perfect singular run.
 With that being said though, this game is not punishing to those who meet failure; When you die you keep ALL collected flower progress (the seeds turn into flowers once gobbled up), which makes reaching 100% a little easier, though it doesn’t keep chests, cassettes, or other pick-ups unless you hit a checkpoint.
 So, you could repeat a level over and over (through choice or when you die) and you don’t have to keep collecting the seeds you grabbed previously.

-Wunderling will appeal to a wide demographic of gamers; it’s accessible by people of all ages and skill levels, those who like platform games will love the challenge presented by the bonus stages, and perfectionists are covered with the bombardment of collectables and unlocks.
+Wunderling will appeal to a wide demographic of gamers; it’s accessible by people of all ages and skill levels, those who like platform games will love the challenge presented by the bonus stages, and perfectionists are covered with the bombardment of collectables and items to unlock.
 For such a simple game where all you do it control the jump of your character as he mindlessly runs from left to right, it’s brought me hours of enjoyment and entertainment so far.
 Sometimes, simple is better.